sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 ### Restrictions/Limitations

 Currently, due to the limitations of FRR, the following functions are not supported:
-  1.Virtual Router Owner
+  1. Virtual Router Owner
-  2.Accept Mode configurable function
+  2. Accept Mode configurable function

 ### Testing Requirements/Design